-Detach, sign and send or give directly to the last high school attended.
-Your transcript cannot be sent without signed permission.
+- 1. Detach, sign and send or give directly to the last high school and/or college attended.
+Your transcript cannot be sent without signed permission. - 2.
+To find out the cost of an official transcript, you may want to call the Registrar at the institution(s) attended.